jonathanj/txspinneret/README.rst

 |build|_ |coverage|_

+(Spinneret is still young, its API should be considered unstable.)

 Spinneret is a collection of higher-level utility classes and functions to make writing complex Twisted Web applications far simpler, it is designed to easily integrate with existing Twisted Web projects for things like the improved